 Of Tlingit and European ancestry, Orea Guthrie was born and raised in Alaska.
-She has lived in Louisville Kentucky, Portland Oregon, and she currently resides between Los Angeles and New York, until we can convince her to move here full time.
+She has lived in Louisville Kentucky, Portland Oregon, and Savannah, Georgia.
 In 2007 She received a Bachelor of Fine Arts from Savannah College of Art and Design with majors in Photography and Fashion.
 Since then she has worked as both a designer and fine artist in a broad range of disciplines including fashion, textile, jewelry, furniture and soft goods design, interiors as well as fine art photography, abstract painting and traditional Northwest Coast Native Design.
 As a designer she is increasingly concerned with functionality and accessibility.

 As an artist she is currently focused on creating work that re-contextualizes traditional Tlingit design and regalia with the hopes of challenging the reductive, limiting stereotypes of Native Americans prevalent throughout our modern westernized culture.